jeminchin/zebrafish_adipose_morphology_screen/README.md

 4) Fit GAM model to control and experimental groups
 5) Compare experimental group to control model
 6) Perform statistical tests (Kolmogorov-Smirnov test)

-R
-11) merge outline measurements with coordinates and save as csv
-12)